ImperialCollegeLondon/grad_school_software_engineering_course/_episodes/l1-01-tools-I.md

 - Cmd + Shift + P, and start typing "Python: Select interpreter"

-On all platforms, it is possible to set the python interpreter by editing vscode settings.
+On all platforms, it is possible to set the python interpreter by editing VS Code settings.
 To open settings, choose one of the following:

 - mac menu: Code > Preferences > Settings
 - windows/linux menu: File > Preferences > Settings